Heart of the City Farmers Market

 Getting There

-Civic Center BART and Muni Metro is at the edge of UN Plaza.
-Many Muni lines stop at the Civic Center area.
-Street parking is metered on Sundays as of recent SFMTA changes; check the signs.
+Civic Center BART and Muni Metro is at the edge of UN Plaza, and many Muni lines stop in the area.

 Explore Nearby